David-Lor/GTAV-SimpleGangWar/README.md

 	- `far`
 	- `disabled`: do not alter this setting on peds
 	- `random`: randomize between `near`, `medium`, `far` for each spawned ped
-- `MaxPeds`: maximum alive peds on the team (if not specified, the MaxPedsPerTeam setting will be used)
+- `MaxPeds`: maximum alive peds on the team at the same time (if not specified, the MaxPedsPerTeam setting will be used).
+- `MaxSpawnPeds`: limit of peds that will spawn.
+When the limit is reached, no more peds on the team will spawn on the current battle.
+Can be disabled by removing the setting or setting it to -1.

 ### SETTINGS